ohenley/awesome-ada/README.md

 #### System Modeling
 - [ada-fuzzy](https://github.com/briot/adafuzzy) - A fuzzy inference system library for Ada.
+- [Radalib](https://github.com/sergio-gomez/Radalib) - Ada library and tools for the analysis of Complex Networks and more.

 #### Parsers, Scanners, Linters, Analysers, Interpreters and Prettyprinters
 - [libadalang](https://github.com/AdaCore/libadalang/) - Libadalang is a library for parsing and semantic analysis of Ada code.
 It is meant as a building block for integration into other tools (IDE, static analyzers, etc).